davecoll3/magic-8-ball/TESTING.md

     * Placeholder text should be displayed, within the text input, prompting the user to submit a question.
     * The "Shake!" button should provide feedback when the user hovers over it or clicks on it, when used on a desktop device..
     * It should be possible to submit a valid question by either an 'enter' key press or by clicking on the "Shake!" button.
-    * Once a valid question has been submitted, it should not be possible to submit a subsequent question until after the 8 Ball animation, and dispying of the answer text, has ended.
+    * Once a valid question has been submitted, it should not be possible to submit a subsequent question until after the 8 Ball animation, and displaying of the answer text, has ended.
-    * When the 8 Ball animation and dispying of the answer text have ended, the text input field should be cleared of the previous question.
+    * When the 8 Ball animation and displaying of the answer text have ended, the text input field should be cleared of the previous question.

   * Testing
     * A valid question was submitted using first the 'enter' key and subsequently by clicking on the "Shake!" button.
-    * Attempts to resubmit a question were made while the 8 Ball animation was running and answer was being displayed.
+    * Attempts to resubmit a question were made while the 8 Ball animation was running and also when the answer was being displayed.
     * The "Shake!" button was checked for feedback upon hover over and click events, when used on a desktop device.
       <details><summary>User Input Testing</summary>
         <img src="readme-files/images/testing-user-input.gif">